 1996 — One new student firefighter was hired at the Fire Station; 35 people applied

 2002 — Expansion of Fire Station by adding another truck bay and administrative offices

 2004 — Fire Department received Rescue 301 through a Department of Home Land Security Grant

-This specialized unit is used for transport of personnel to support heavy rescue, technical rescue and hazardous material responses.
+This specialized unit is used for the transport of personnel to support heavy rescue, technical rescue, and hazardous material responses.

 2012 — New UTVs (Ultra-terrain vehicles)

 To support outdoor special events, two UTV’s were purchased.

 2013 — In June, Johnny Carrillo was appointed Fire Chief

 2014 — Hired two full-time day career firefighters

 NMSU Fire Department has had a history of having paid administrative staff but not paid firefighters.
 In early January, we hired two firefighters: Eric Adair-NMSU FD Student Alum, and Richard Largent.
 Eric left later in the year and became an Albuquerque firefighter.
 Robert Boehms was hired in November to replace Eric Adair.